Study Leave

 If the course is not listed or is international, it is classed as discretionary and requires additional approvals (Educational Supervisor, TPD and Head of School) before attending.

-Step 3 – Apply for funding and reimbursement
+Step 3 – Book your course and claim reimbursement

 Important notes